olliegg123/RFID-Jukebox-GoogleCast/README.md

 <h2>Preface</h2>

 My dad saw the video by <insert Redditor name here> on the 23rd December with us flying to Sydney on the 26th.
 So I decided I was going to sort it/something that worked the same for us.
 So I apologise that this is not at all an efficient or even a close to impressive method of doing this.
 Due to us not having Google Play Music, that was out of the question.
 So here is how I did it.
 It’s not ideal, but I can scan a card and it plays music sooooooooo....
 Also this is the first instruction set I’ve ever made for programming something so I’m sorry if it sucks.
 I’ll create a discord so you can ping questions and if I can help I will or others might be able to.
-Here’s a link: <discord link>
+Here’s a link: https://discord.gg/tK6n3hh

 <h2>Introduction</h2>